lodauria/AudioSpeedUp/README.md

 Donations are always welcome, you can use this [link](https://paypal.me/AudioSpeedUp).
 Thank you in advise!

-## Development
+## Contributions

 Want to contribute?
 Great!
-See [here](https://github.com/bonsky97/AudioSpeedUp/AudioSpeedUp/blob/master/CONTRIBUTING.md).
+See [here](https://github.com/bonsky97/AudioSpeedUp/blob/master/AudioSpeedUp/CONTRIBUTING.md).

 ## Todos